davidpoblador/gotrainz/README.md

 gotrainz
 ========

-Control your train model via the Hornby eLink DCC
+gotrainz wants to be a tool to control your train model via the [Hornby eLink](http://www.hornby.com/shop/digital/dcc-controllers/r8312-elink-and-railmaster-combination-pack/) DCC

+Important:
++ This is a prototype/experiment
++ I am using the project to learn Go (it is my first program using go)